 The Council approved its Statement of Gambling Licensing Policy at the Council meeting on 16 May 2017.

-On 13 December 2018 Uttlesford District Council will publish a revisedprepared under section 349 of the Gambling Act 2005.
+On 13 December 2018 Uttlesford District Council published a revised "Statement of Principles" prepared under section 349 of the Gambling Act 2005.

 Will tacit consent apply?

 Tacit consent applies to family entertainment centre gaming machine licences and licensed premises gaming machine permits.
 In this case, we must process your application before it can be granted.